First Enslaved Africans to be Freed: The Role of John Jay.

 The City of Yonkers, New York, played an intriguing, and heretofore unarticulated, role in the history of freedom in America.
-The Philipse Manor Hall–now serving as a museum of history, art, and architecture–has a history which lends a unique twist to general knowledge of the American Revolution.
-In 1776, the year of the signing of the Declaration of Independence, over 200 Colonial New Yorkers signed a Declaration of Dependence.
+The Philipse Manor Hall–now serving as a museum of history, art, and architecture–has a history that lends a unique twist to general knowledge of the American Revolution.
+In 1776, the year of the Declaration of Independence, over 200 Colonial New Yorkers signed a Declaration of Dependence.
 These “Loyalists” remained faithful to the King.
-Prominent among this group was Frederick Philipse III, Lord of the Manor of Philipsburg, a 52,500 acre estate, part of which eventually became Yonkers.
+Prominent among this group was Frederick Philipse III, Lord of the Manor of Philipsburg, a 52,500-acre estate, part of which eventually became Yonkers.

-John Jay, the future first Chief Justice of the United States Supreme Court, was a statesman, and a leader against slavery.
+John Jay, the future first Chief Justice of the United States Supreme Court, was a statesman and a leader against slavery.
 His first two attempts to pass emancipation legislation failed, but the third succeeded in 1799.
-Jay was the founder and president of the New York Manumission Society, in 1785, which organized boycotts against newspapers and merchants in the slave trade and provided legal counsel for free blacks claimed as slaves.
-In 1786–predating all historical landmark events–the State of New York passed a law manumitting slaves whose masters’ property had been confiscated 2 .
+Jay was the founder and president of the New York Manumission Society in 1785, which organized boycotts against newspapers and merchants in the slave trade and provided legal counsel for free blacks claimed as enslaved people.
+In 1786–predating all historical landmark events–the State of New York passed a law emancipating enslaved people whose masters’ property had been confiscated 2 .
 The Society helped enact the gradual emancipation of slaves in New York in 1799, which Jay signed into law as governor.

 2. State of New York, Public Lands Law, L. 1786, Ch.
 58/1-15, 22, 28-31;

 Home • Vision • The Artist • The Art • Civic Engagement • Support